yatsu/jaffle/docs/apps/tornado.rst

                 self.io_loop.stop()
             self.io_loop.add_callback(_stop)

-They are required because Turret must protect the main IOLoop not to be terminated or overwritten by the app.
-If your application cannot meet the requirements, you can create a custom Turret app inheriting ``TornadoBridgeApp``.
+They are required because Jaffle must protect the main IOLoop not to be terminated or overwritten by the app.
+If your application cannot meet the requirements, you can create a custom Jaffle app inheriting ``TornadoBridgeApp``.

 Integration with :doc:`watchdog`
 ================================